Matrix18/avmixer/README.md

 # Stream-Merging-Library
-A library that do the merging of stream(audio&amp;video) merging
+A library that can do the merging of stream(audio&amp;video) merging